International Dunhuang Programme: History

-The foundations for the project were laid in October 1993 when an international conference on Dunhuang Cave 17 was held at Sussex University.
+The foundations for the programme were laid in October 1993 when an international conference on Dunhuang Cave 17 was held at Sussex University.
 This conference brought together curators and conservators from across the world, including the British Library, the Institute of Oriental Manuscripts of the Russian Academy of Sciences, Bibliothèque nationale de France, and the National Library of China, and in its aftermath an IDP Steering Group was set up by Graham Shaw (Deputy Director of the Oriental & India Office Collection at the British Library), Frances Wood (Head of the Chinese Section at the British Library), and Peter Lawson (Conservator at the British Library).
-Susan Whitfield was appointed to edit the newsletter.
+Susan Whitfield was appointed to edit the newsletter, which ran continuously until 2017, and was later appointed Director of the IDP.
 The first meeting of the IDP steering group was held on 11 April 1994, when the name International Dunhuang Project was adopted.
 The first newsletter was published on 16 May 1994.

+A comparison of the (left) IDP logo (1994-2024) and (right) a Chinese-language manuscript from Dunhuang with the character chi 敕 in cursive from Or.8210/S.11287q, held at the British Library.

+The first logo of the IDP was adopted in 1994, which used a cursive rendering of the Chinese character chi 敕 (imperial dictate) that appears on a Chinese-language manuscript from Dunhuang in the British Library collections.
+This logo was in use up until 2024.

 The IDP was initially founded with 3-year grant from the Chiang Ching-kuo Foundation, and had only one member of staff.
 The following year the IDP database was designed and implemented, and in 1996 a grant from the British Academy allowed the hiring of a part-time research assistant to input catalogue data into the database.

 In 1997, with funding of £148,000 from the Heritage Lottery Fund, the IDP started to digitise manuscripts held at the British Library, and in 1998 the database went online with an initial 20,000 catalogue entries and about 1,000 images of digitised manuscripts.